 Blizzard Watch was founded in February 2015 to cover the games of Blizzard Entertainment.
-It’s a site that’s based around the large community its writers developed over the past decade during their work elsewhere on the internet.
+Our site thrives thanks to the passionate community we have developed over the past decade.
 Within six hours of launching the site the business was completely funded via its Patreon.

-Since its inception Blizzard Watch has strived to cover the latest World of Warcraft, Hearthstone, Heroes of the Storm, Overwatch, Diablo, and StarCraft news while giving the critical community-leading opinion that its authors have been known for.
+Since its inception Blizzard Watch has covered the latest World of Warcraft, Hearthstone, Heroes of the Storm, Overwatch, Diablo, and StarCraft news while giving the critical community-leading opinion that its authors have been known for.

 Feel free to contact us if you’d like to get in touch.

 Adam has been writing about video game, technology, and science for the last ten years.
 His work has appeared in publications such as the Time, USA Today, Mashable, WoW Insider, Joystiq, Massively, and Tecca.
 He resides in Irvine, CA with his wife, son, and two cats.

 How do you know if a player has been playing since Vanilla?
 S/he will tell you!
 Mitch (AKA Fizzl) has been playing World of Warcraft since Vanilla and has earned a PhD in Shadow doing so.
 When he’s not being a completionist in WoW, he’s likely playing Heroes of the Storm or off somewhere making amazingly groan-worthy puns (or, “Fizzisms” as they’re known around his raid team).
 His main goal in life is to make everyone play Shadow.

 Dan O’Halloran loves his video games, fantasy books, superhero TV, and daily injections of caffeine a little too much.
 Father of two, husband of one, player of every video game he can squeeze into his day.
 And a few that he can’t.